Sign up for our Deals newsletter

 Like the other Dreamland throw, it has six heat settings, but uses a different blanket material and doesn't have a sherpa lining.

 It comes in four colours — navy, emerald, mustard and grey — and you may find an even better bargain depending on which shade you choose.
+Right now, the best deal is on the mustard-coloured one.

 Is there any difference between each Dreamland model?
 Find out in our reviews of the best heated throws.